helallao/perplexity-ai/README.md

-# Perplexity.ai
+# Perplexity
-This module is simply just an API Wrapper and account generator.
-It serves as an API wrapper with free copilots.

-## How It Works
 This module uses [emailnator](https://emailnator.com/) to generate new accounts.
-As you know, when you create a new account, you will have 5 copilots.
-That's how it works!
-This module will generate you new gmails (using @googlemail.com right now) with [emailnator](https://emailnator.com/) and you will have **UNLIMITED COPILOTS!**
+As you know, when you create a new account, you will have 5 pro queries.
+This module will generate you new gmails with [emailnator](https://emailnator.com/) and you will have unlimited pro queries.

 ## Requirements